briEvans/merchant-management/README.md

 ## Improvements to make
 * Set up test suite
+* Pagination for the product items, right now it uses a none-intuitive simple scroll
+* Fix Responsive behavior @media breakpoints
 * Run app in localStorageMode when there is no access to the DB
-* Pagination for the product items, right now it uses a none-intuitive simple scroll
+* Accesibility
 ```